kumar-utsav/HW/HW4/README.md

 #### Ambassador Pattern

+Based on the [docs](https://docs.docker.com/engine/articles/ambassador_pattern_linking/) provided by docker and follow the following steps:

 1. Create two different ubuntu based droplets (server and client) and install all the required tools (git, curl, docker, docker-compose, etc.).

 2. Copy the ```docker-compose.yml``` file of the server folder to the server droplet.
 Do ```docker-compose up```.
 This will create two containers one for redis and another for redis-ambassador.